 Additionally, an expunged record requires that the arresting agency, sheriff’s office, the state attorney’s office, and any government agency that was informed of the arrest, destroy their records of the arrest.
 A sealed case requires that those agencies keep those records confidential.

 FDLE and the Clerk of Courts must remove access of those records from the public.
 Neither entity can sell those records once the record has been expunged or sealed.
 What remains after an expungement or sealing with government agencies is nothing (as far as public access).
+See, Benefits of an Expungement.

 What Remains After an Expungement